gm1wkr/gm1wkr/README.md

 JavaScript now never ceases to surprise and delight me and the more I learn about it the more I have come to love it and its idiosyncrasies.
 I have a firm grounding in vanilla JS and am comfortable using React and Node.
 Currently I am learning new React design patterns so I can produce production code that is reusable and readable.

+My next step on this journey will be to start learning TypeScript.

 ### Java
 [![Java][Java-pic]][Java-url] [![Spring][Spring-pic]][Spring-url] [![SpringBoot][SpringBoot-pic]][SpringBoot-url]